IndraneelDev/IndraneelDev/README.md

 ## Good day, I'm Indraneel.

-Aspiring Software Dev
+Aspiring Software Dev.
-I like problem solving
+I like problem solving.
 I try to grow to be the best version of myself.

+I use this GitHub account as a means to track my progress.

 My Stack:
 - **Languages:** Java (Core + OOP), Python (Basics), HTML/CSS, C